Send the link below via email or IMCopy

 Data Analysis & Documentation

-Data drives everything I do in my classroom and would drive all TEAM meetings as the AP.
+Data drives everything I currently do and would drive all TEAM meetings as the AP.
 Understanding strengths and weaknesses and pinpointing intervention is necessary for true academic achievement - especially with ESL, Bilingual, 504, Sped, Dyslexia, etc.

 Documentation is key!
 Accurate notes on behavior, academics, and small group instruction leads to student growth.